galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 4. Align sequence maps to the hybrid scaffolds
 5. Generate AGP and FASTA files for the scaffolds.

-Befoew we begin, we need to upload BioNano data:
+Before we begin, we need to upload BioNano data:

 > <hands-on-title><b>Uploading BioNano datasets from Zenodo</b></hands-on-title>
 >